The Bankrate promise

-- Immediate payment annuities begin paying out as soon as you deposit a lump sum.
+- Immediate payment annuities begin paying out once you deposit a lump sum.

-An annuity has two broad periods in its life — the accumulation phase and the annuitization, or payout, phase.
-In the accumulation phase you’re putting money into the annuity, either as a lump sum or over time.
-In the annuitization phase, you’re taking payouts from the annuity.
+An annuity has two broad periods in its life — the accumulation phase and the annuitization, or payout phase.
+In the accumulation phase, you’re putting money into the annuity as a lump sum or over time.
+In the annuitization stage, you’re taking payouts from the annuity.

-In the table below, you can see how the three main types of annuities compare based on key benefits:
+In the table below, you can see how the three main types of annuities compare based on critical benefits:

 |Provides income replacement during retirement||X||X||X|

 |Fixed premiums over a certain period of time||X||X||X|